linkstorage/linkstorage-ea-contract/README.md

 # Sample Linkstorage external adapter contract Project

+We migrated this repo to [Omnidata protocol](https://github.com/omnidata-network/omnidata-protocol), use this repo at your own risk.

 This project demonstrates how to use the [Linkstorage](https://github.com/linkstorage/linkstorage-adapters-js) Chainlink oracle adapter.

 Try running some of the following tasks: